wxIshiko/wxCharts/docs/installation/README.md

 find_package(wxWidgets REQUIRED COMPONENTS core base)
 ```

 We recommend the following installation procedure.
-Download the latest ZIP archive with the source code (3.2.6 at the
+Download the ZIP archive for the latest source code (3.2.6 at the
-time of writing) from https://www.wxwidgets.org/downloads/.
+time of writing) from https://www.wxwidgets.org/downloads/ and extract it.
+Instr

 cmake -G "Visual Studio 17 2022" -A x64 -DCMAKE_INSTALL_PREFIX=c:\wxcharts ..